joey-kilgore/chinese-graded-readers/README.md

 4. Audio file of just chinese audio
 5. Audio file of the chinese-english-chinese

+To compile the .text file into a formatted PDF you will need some form of LaTeX installed.
+I recommend using miktex, which you can download [HERE](https://miktex.org/download)

 ## Text input format
 Test input files are in the following form